ObamaCare Calculator: Subsidies, Tax Credits, Cost Assistance

 • The marketplace is only open during open enrollment!
 Open enrollment is the only time of year you can get health insurance in the individual and family market without qualifying for special enrollment.

 • All non-exempt Americans can use the marketplace to see if they qualify for cost assistance.
 However, there are a few exceptions.
 If you are eligible for Medicare, you won’t use the marketplace.
 If you have access to qualifying employer-based insurance, you can use the marketplace but can’t get cost assistance.
-If your state didn’t expand Medicaid, there may be other eligibly requirements for Medicaid in addition to income.
+If your state didn’t expand Medicaid, there may be other eligibility requirements for Medicaid in addition to income.

-• Cost assistance includes Advanced Premium Tax Credits for those making between 100% and 400% FPL, Cost Sharing Reduction subsidies for those making between 100%-250% FPL, and Medicaid for those are making less than 138% FPL and living in states that expanded Medicaid.
+• Cost assistance includes Advanced Premium Tax Credits for those making between 100% and 400% FPL, Cost Sharing Reduction subsidies for those making between 100%-250% FPL, and Medicaid for those making less than 138% FPL and living in states that expanded Medicaid.

 • The 400% Federal Poverty Level (FPL) Subsidy Cliff was temporarily removed by the American Rescue Plan and extended through 2025 by the Inflation Reduction Act.
 Through 2025, if you make over 400% FPL ($58,320 for an individual or $120,000 for a family of 4 for 2024, for example), tax credits gradually decrease as your taxable income rises.